wiseman/highweirdness/README.md

+# High Weirdness

+A static website that is a catalog of weird and interesting things that fly over the Los Angeles area.

+## Current status

+Barely started; There are a couple prototype pages w/ some formatting experiments.

 # BlackDoc

 BlackDoc is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler, and the [Hyde](http://hyde.getpoole.com) theme.